 There isn’t clear agreement on what a carbon offset should do.
 In the purest conceptualization, a carbon removal offset is one tonne of removed CO2 that cancels out one tonne of emitted CO2.
 One tonne is added to the atmosphere and one tonne is removed forever, so the net effect on the climate is zero.
 Functionally, this is the same as the emission never having occurred in the first place.
 Frameworks like the Science Based Targets Initiative refer to this as “neutralization” of emitted carbon.

-The challenge is this: for CO2 emissions to be fully neutralized, carbon must be stored permanently.¹ Irrespective of the lifetime of CO2 in the atmosphere, any reversal of a carbon offset constitutes a net emission of CO2.
-Even adding a tonne of CO2 to the atmosphere in 1000 years still … Continue reading Any release of stored carbon—e.g., when that 20-year balloon pops—causes a net increase of atmospheric CO2, terminating the interim efficacy of the carbon offset.
+The challenge is this: for CO2 emissions to be fully neutralized, carbon must be stored permanently.((¹ Irrespective of the lifetime of CO2 in the atmosphere, any reversal of a carbon offset constitutes a net emission of CO2.
+Even adding a tonne of CO2 to the atmosphere in 1000 years still increases the atmospheric pool by one tonne. )) Any release of stored carbon—e.g., when that 20-year balloon pops—causes a net increase of atmospheric CO2, terminating the interim efficacy of the carbon offset.
 Engineered carbon removal solutions, like mineralization or direct air carbon capture and storage, can store CO2 in geologic reservoirs for thousands of years.
 Unfortunately, current supply of permanent storage is limited to thousands, not millions, of tonnes CO2 removed.
 These solutions will scale in the coming decade but often cost over $100 per tonne of CO2 — more than most buyers are willing to pay today for the attribute of high durability.